Landbay Peer To Peer Lending Review

 Interest accrues within 24 hours of deposit receipt providing loans are available.
-Even if your money is sitting in queue, interest accrues but is paid in the form of monthly cashback.
+Even if your money is sitting in the queue, interest accrues but is paid in the form of monthly cashback.

 What are the Loan Default Rates?

 From 2014-2016, Landbay’s defaults stand at 0.00%.
 Wow!
-But it really isn’t too surprising since their lending criteria is some of the strictest in the peer to peer lending space.
+But it really isn’t too surprising since their lending criteria are some of the strictest in the peer to peer lending space.
 Landbay’s expected default rate is only 0.10%.
 You can see current loan book statistics here.

 What’s The Minimum Investment?

 Regular Account: £100 to start then £10 additional

 Possible 0.2% exit fee on the Fixed Rate product if interest rates have risen since you invested.
 This is to prevent lenders’ selling loans at lower rates and reinvesting at the higher rates.
 If rates have fallen, the exit will be fee free.
 Other than that, no fees.

 How Long Are The Investment Terms?